 Although the number of beneficiaries is higher in the home care setting, more recently the number of persons in residential care has been increasing more rapidly, and this is projected to continue in the future at an accelerating rate.
 Although the LTC insurance for the elderly is defined at a high level of social protection, efficiency, cost containment and adequacy of care raise growing concerns among providers and trade unions.

 The benefits in kind for the home care settings cover total cost and do not require co-payments by users.
 This is not the case for residential care, where the user also has co-payment charges specifically to cover the housing and catering costs (prix d’hébergement).
 While total public financing for residential care is some €204 per day per beneficiary, the prix d’hébergement is around €81.
 Those whose income is too low can claim complementary reimbursement from the Fond National de solidarité.
-The latest year for which data are available some 15% of individuals applied for this assistance.
 While in relative terms (and in the international perspective) this co-payment is reasonable, it again makes home care more attractive.
 There is incidentally also a minimum threshold of 3.5 hours of care needed to be eligible for the residential care benefit.

 Number of carers